 Actor-network theory (ANT) has been around since the 1980s, and significantly utilised in some disciplines, such as information systems.
 But – oddly – it has hardly been applied at all in development studies, including within ICT4D research.
 That is recently starting to change but to give some further impetus, we organised an international workshop in June 2011: “Understanding Development Through Actor-Network Theory”.
-You can find online a working paper series derived from the workshop (plus also a summary of the workshop and abstracts and presentations).
+You can find online a working paper series derived from the workshop.

 Actor-network theory began as a means to explain how science works, such as the operation of scientific laboratories and projects.
 However, it has subsequently grown to be seen as a full-blown social theory.
 In particular, ANT says three things.